 Argentina says strikes $65 bln debt deal to break impasse

-Argentina said on Tuesday it had reached a deal with three creditor groups to restructure $65 billion in sovereign debt, potentially helping it climb out of a damaging default and revive the recession-hit economy.
+Argentina said on Tuesday it had reached a deal with three creditor groups to restructure $65 billion in sovereign debt, which would help it climb out of a damaging default and revive an economy stuck in recession for over two years

 As part of the deal, the government said it would adjust some payment dates for the new bonds set out in the offer sent to creditors on July 6.
 This would not raise the aggregate amount of principal or interest payments for Argentina but would enhance the proposal's value for creditors, it said.
 A key issue during the restructuring talks were so-called collective action clauses (CACs), which determine how future changes can be made to bond agreements